 Newer tranquilizers in use include Buspirone and Meprobamate.
 Like benzodiazepines, these drugs are only prescribed on a short-term basis.

 A third group of drugs that may be used in phobias includes beta blockers.
 These are drugs like Propranolol that are used to treat high blood pressure.
 These act by reducing the heart rate and easing symptoms of palpitations.

 Each patient needs an individualized self-help programme unique for him or her.
 These strategies may be drawn with the help from a mental healthcare specialist.

 Self-help techniques include lifestyle changes, a course of cognitive behavioral therapy, being a part of a self-help group and attending sessions, using self-exposure or desensitization therapy or a combination of these approaches.

 Lifestyle changes include healthy meals, regular exercise and relaxation and distressing strategies, sleeping adequately and reducing or avoiding caffeine and other central nervous system stimulants.
 Self-education about the fears and their impact on life as well as use of self-help books on managing and coping with fears also helps.

 Those attempting de-sensitisation may try to gradually increase their exposure to their feared object or situation.
-For example, those with agoraphobia may start with small time at open spaces and public places and gradually increase the length of time and the distance from home away from the home.
+For example, those with agoraphobia may start with small time periods at open spaces and public places and gradually increase the length of time and the distance from home.